 11: Don’t procrastinate!
 Don’t put off tomorrow what you could do today!

 12: Be prepared!
 Get everything you need ready to learn so you don’t have to get distracted later!

 13: Make notes.
 This helps you make sense of the content you are learning by putting it into your own words and helps your brain compartmentalise it in order to remember it easily.
-Whether you do this the good old-fashioned way; pen and paper or use a fancy app or gadget to help you both are equally just as efficient!
+Whether you do this the good old-fashioned way; pen and paper or use a fancy app or gadget to help you both are equally efficient!

 14: Repetition.
 Complex contexts often require revisiting several times.
 Doing this in the correct way can really ensure that you retain the knowledge you need.
 Repeating the topic in several different ways ensures you are able to do this.

 15: Test yourself.
 Part way through your learning test your knowledge!
 This will reinforce the information you have just learnt.

 16: Persistence.
 If something is difficult keep trying.
 After all Thomas Edison said, “Genius is 1% inspiration and 99% perspiration!”

 17: Visualise a journey.
 Just as you do when you are learning to drive or walk to a new place, you visualise your landmarks so your able to remember where to go next time.
 Do the same in your learning journey, remember specific points along your journey to help you remember how to get to the end point.

 18: Chunking.
 When we learn chunks of information together we can store it more easily in our long-term memory.
 Our working short-term memory only holds 7 pieces of information at one time but if we “chunk” information together then we are able to remember 7 chunks therefore retaining much more information.

 19: Have fun!
 We retain more information when we are enjoying what we are learning!
 So, whatever the subject is that you want to learn.
 Make it fun!